-Hyderabadi Style Shahi Dum ka Murgh is an amazingly delicious, mildly spicy, aromatic and flavoursome main course chicken recipe.
-In this recipe, well marinated chicken pieces are slow cooked in rich, creamy and nut based smooth gravy.
+Hyderabadi Style Shahi Dum Ka Murgh is an amazingly delicious, mildly spicy, aromatic and flavoursome main course chicken recipe.
+In this recipe, well marinated chicken pieces are slow cooked in rich and creamy nut based smooth gravy.
 Shahi Dum ka Murgh is a crowd-pleasing Eid, celebration and party chicken recipe.
 Serve this Dum ka Chicken with any Indian bread like naan, kulcha, rumali or you can even serve this with bagara khana, biryani, pulao, etc.

 What is Shahi Dum Ka Murgh?

 Shahi Dum ka Murgh or Chicken is a jewel in the crown, a heirloom recipe from the kitchens of Hyderabadi Nawabs.
 This is mildly spicy, full of flavour, aromatic, rich and creamy gravy-based chicken recipe.

 In this recipe, the first step is to marinade chicken pieces overnight with aromatic spices and masalas.
 In the second step, we cook chicken pieces in rich, creamy and velvety roasted nuts, seeds and curd-based gravy.
 Finally, leave chicken pieces on dum by sealing the vessel with dough.

 Upon cooking, chicken pieces will turn succulent, flavoursome, aromatic and delicious.
 This a finger lickingly good recipe.
 Do give this a try!

 Hyderabadi Dum ka Murgh is a classic example of fine and rich tastes of Nizams.
 The Khansamas (royal chefs) at Nizams were extremely talented and have always been applauded, appreciated and rewarded for their culinary delights.